sassysaanch/sassysaanch.github.io/README.md

 ## Final Project

 ### 1. Instructions
 It's time to become a data scientist!
 Your goal is to work in a team to determine associations between environmental exposures/habits and pregnancy outcomes.
 Use this [markdown](/Final/UniSA.Rmd) file to get started on your final project - more details to come later.
+Feel free to spend time on this website in the meanwhile (highly encouraged): [UniSA](https://data.unisa.edu.au/dap/Dataset.aspx?DatasetID=96137)

 ### 2. Data
 Here is the [PALS](/Data/pals.csv) dataset in CSV format.